-Not sure about printing your own labels in-house?
+Not sure about printing your own labels on site?
 We can discuss your DIY printing options and provide cost comparisons for all types of labels.
 If you are a proper fit for in-house printing, we will work with you to select the proper label printers.
 We support what we sell.

 In some cases, printing labels in-house is the best fit.
 But for durable laminated labels, borders that require full edge-bleeding, and labels that require specialty materials, buying from a commercial label converter is the most viable option.